 High partial pressure side: O2 + 4e- >> 2O2- (ionization)

-Advantages of the zirconia oxygen analyser :
+The advantages of zirconia oxygen analyser :

 Its robustness has been proven for decades.